Personal webpages are self-indulgent by definition. And so, some poems:

 It takes no effort to open your hand

-and let the universe fall into it.
+and let the universe fall in.

 It takes no effort to open your hand